gvwilson/thirdbit/fiction/madica/index.md

 Madica shrieked and kicked, but his grip was too strong.
 He was pulling her right out of the chair!
 She pulled up her other leg and wedged it against the control panel.
 Her knee dug into her chest as she leaned forward to keep her grip on the controls.
-Almost... almost...
-She pulled back harder, harder, harder---
+Almost… almost… She pulled back harder, harder, harder---

 *Ping!* The metal snapped off in her hand.
 "No!" she wailed.
 For one